thielicious/cLang/README.md

 };
 ```

-(index.php) Create a small simple UX to make visitors able to click and change language of the website using simple HTML & CSS:
+(index.php) Create a small simple UX to make visitors able to click and change language of the website:
 ```
 <ul id=language>
 	<li><a id=de <?= $active("de").$default() ?> href=lang.php?lang=de title=Deutsch>DE</a></li>